ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Narration**:
-"QVS-CBOM does the expert cryptographic risk assessment.
+"Aqua-CBOM does the expert cryptographic risk assessment.
 REGO translates that into organizational action.
 You decide: 'Block High-risk today, but give us warnings for quantum vulnerability so we can plan a 5-year migration.'
-REGO enforces YOUR risk tolerance, using QVS-CBOM's expert analysis as input."
+REGO enforces YOUR risk tolerance, using Aqua-CBOM's expert analysis as input."

 **Connection to Aqua**:
 Aqua's Kubernetes Policy can enforce different controls based on risk labels: